kfjahnke/envutil/README.md

 ## --width EXTENT    width of the output

 in pixel units.
-For lat/lon environment images, this should be precisely twice the height.
+For lat/lon environment images, this should be precisely twice the height, so this value should be an even number.
+I recommeend that you pick a multiple of a small-ish power of two (e.g. 64) to make it easier for software wanting to mip-map the data.
+When producing cubemaps from full sphericals, I recommend using a width which is ca. 1/pi times the width of the input.
+For the reverse operation, just use four times the cubemap's width.
+These factors preserve the resolution.

 ## --height EXTENT   height of the output

 in pixel units.
 For cubemaps, this is automatically set to six times the width.
 For spherical output, if height is not passed, it is set to half the width, increasing 'width' to the next even value.
-For other projections, if you don't pass 'height', the default is to use the same as the width.
+For other projections, if you don't pass 'height', the default is to use the same as the width, so to render a square image.

 # Additional Parameters for Cubemap Input